veronicawang21/postdoc_hw/README.md

-# postdoc_hw
-Covid and wildfire coding assignment
+# Post-doc assignment: Covid and wildfire